 Your gift to the Friends of the Dobbs Ferry Library provides essential support that allows the Library to bring new, innovative programming while continuing to deliver old favorites as well.
 With your generosity, the Friends also see to it that the Library's computers and other technology resources meet the ever changing needs of our community.

 There are many ways you can support the Friends so that we can continue to help make the Library a vital community resource.
 We invite you to explore the options below.

-Checks should be made payable to the Friends of the Dobbs Ferry Library and sent to to library at 55 Main Street, Dobbs Ferry 10522 or, click the link below.
+You may donate with a check made payable to the Friends of the Dobbs Ferry Library and send it to the Dobbs Ferry Public Library at 55 Main Street, Dobbs Ferry 10522 or, click the link below.

 A transfer of securities to the Friends of the Dobbs Ferry Library allows you to make a gift and receive a charitable deduction equal to the full fair market value of the securities.
 You pay no capital gains tax on your gift.
 The Friends of the Dobbs Ferry Library can provide you or your advisors with more detailed information if you are interested in making a gift of securities.

 Did you know you may be able to double or triple your gift?
 Many corporations match personal donations with an equal or greater corporate contribution.
 In some cases, corporations also will match the gifts of retired employees.
 Check with your company's human resources department to see if your company has a matching gift program and to determine if your gift qualifies for a corporate match.
 We would be happy to assist with the paperwork.
 To find out if your company will match your gift to Friends of the Dobbs Ferry Library, email us at email@example.com